The Division of Industry Services (DIS) sets standards for energy efficiency on buildings in Wisconsin. See the

 Uniform Dwelling Code

 REScheck is a software application that has been created by the Federal Department of Energy for demonstrating compliance with building envelope requirements of various State building codes.
-As of January 1, 2016, a user is required to select “2009 IECC” in order to demonstrate compliance with the requirements listed in the Wisconsin Uniform Dwelling Code (UDC) for use with one and two –family dwellings.
-Additionally, the user must then also indicate that the calculations are for “1- and 2- family dwellings”.
-REScheck is available for download
+As of January 1, 2016, a user is required to select “2009 IECC” in order to demonstrate compliance with the requirements listed in the Wisconsin Uniform Dwelling Code (UDC) for use with one- and two-family dwellings.
+Additionally, the user must then also indicate that the calculations are for one- and two-family dwellings.
+To continue using that service download the older version of REScheck here.